burwell/spree-multi-site/README.markdown

 1. **Name:** Each site needs a name defined for it.
 It is used purely for display purposes in the admin tool.
 It _can_ be used in a _layout_ template as well.

-2. **Domain:** Each site requires a domain to tell which site it should display.
+2. **Domain:** Each site requires a unique domain to tell which site it should display.
 So, if you want a site on _www.spreeshopping.com_ you would enter in that domain name here.
 It will identify the site regardless of what port number you are coming in on (_3000_ which is the default for the development, _80_ for http, and _443_ for https).

 3. **Layout _(optional)_:** If you want a different layout for your site, you enter in the layout name here.
 Example: 'localhost' would look for the layout 'localhost.html.erb' in your `app/views/layout` directory.
 In addition, if nothing is provided, it will use the default 'application' layout.